KxSystems/docs/docs/ref/dict.md

 ---
-title: Dict | Reference | kdb+ and q documentation
+title: Dict | Reference | KDB-X and q documentation
 description: Dict is a q operator that returns a dictionary from vectors of keys and values.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: bang, dict, dictionaries, dictionary, kdb+, q
+keywords: bang, dict, dictionaries, dictionary, KDB-X, q
 ---
 # `!` Dict